-- A. The head of each Agency is responsible for designating a person to be the Records Officer for that Agency and its divisions for the management of public records.
-In the absence of or failure to designate a Records Officer, the head of the Agency shall be responsible for the duties of the Records Officer and records management for the Agency until a Records Officer is appointed. - The annual designation of a Records Officer must be submitted in writing to the State Archives and Public Records Administration.
-The designation will be complete upon email confirmation by the State Archives and Public Records Administration. - 2.
-An original of the "Records Officer Designation Form" must be submitted by July 1 of every year, and within thirty (30) days of the appointment of a new Records Officer, to the Office of the Secretary of State, Archives and Public Records Administration, 33 Broad Street, Providence, Rhode Island 02903. - The Records Officer, in consultation with the Public Records Administration, is responsible for the creation of and adherence to the records management policy and Records Control Schedule(s) for the Agency. - 4.
-The Records Officer is responsible for communicating with the State Archives and Public Records Administration on behalf of the Agency in all matters of public records management and compliance. - The Records Officer is responsible for submission of Certificates of Records Destruction to the State Archives and Public Records Administration to request acceptable destruction of public records.
+Archives and Public Records Administration, 33 Broad Street, Providence, Rhode Island 02903.
+The designation will be complete upon email confirmation by the State Archives and Public Records Administration. - The designation will be complete upon email confirmation by the State Archives and Public Records Administration PRA. - 23.
+In the absence of or failure to designate a Records Officer, the head of the State Aagency shall be responsible for the duties of the Records Officer and records management for the State Aagency until a Records Officer is appointed.
+An original of the "Records Officer Designation Form" must be submitted by July 1 of every year, and within thirty (30) days of the appointment of a new Records Officer, to the Office of the Secretary of State, Archives and Public Records Administration, 33 Broad Street, Providence, Rhode Island 02903. - 3.
+The Records Officer, in consultation with the Public Records Administration, is responsible for the creation of and adherence to the records management policy and Records Control Schedule(s) for the Agency.

+- 4. The Records Officer is responsible for communicating with the State Archives and Public Records Administration on behalf of the Agency in all matters of public records management and compliance. - 5.
+The Records Officer is responsible for submission of Certificates of Records Destruction to the State Archives and Public Records Administration to request acceptable destruction of public records.